 Software designed to help emerging VC and PE firms growFIND OUT MORE

-Software upgrades that force admins and GPs to play version “catch up” are less than ideal for everyone, including LPs.
-Instead, upgrades that provide valuable new functionality and that can be implemented seamlessly and effortlessly will set the standard in private capital technology, writes Andre Boreas, Director – Product Management at Allvue.
+Software upgrades that force fund administrators and general partners to play version “catch up” are less than ideal for everyone, including LPs.
+Instead, upgrades that provide valuable new functionality and can be implemented seamlessly and effortlessly will set the standard in private capital technology.

 System upgrades are a fact of life for any technology provider and their clients.
-New functionality, security enhancements, updated technology, and performance improvements are all continuous initiatives vendors will (or should) need to address to improve their solutions over time.
-How they go about it and at what cost, though, can be very different across technology providers, with significant ramifications for fund managers, LPs and Admins alike.
+New functionality, security enhancements, updated technology, and performance tweaks are all continuous initiatives vendors will (or should) address over time to ensure continued improvement.

-First of all, what’s a software update vs upgrade?
-A software update includes bug fixes, security patches and other small improvements.
-A software upgrade changes the version of a software.
-Upgrades are bigger, and more complex, and can often involve fundamental changes in how a client interacts with the software.
-Moving from a desktop, locally-installed version of the software to a cloud, web-based environment is an example.
-Updates, from both the vendor and clients’ point of view are not to be taken lightly.
+Upgrades are bigger, more complex, and can often involve significant changes in how a client interacts with the interface.
+Moving from a desktop, locally installed, “on-prem” version of the software to a cloud-based environment is one example.

-There are risks associated with major updates, especially if not planned carefully.
+There are risks associated with major updates, especially if the vendor (or the client) takes them lightly.
 Risks for clients can include:

-For fund managers that depend on their fund accounting software and portal technologies, with strict deadlines for LP reporting, significant downtime is just not an option.
-Getting K-1s out or initiating a capital call are just two examples of fund accounting fundamentals where significant downtime can cause major disruptions to both fund manager and LP alike.
+For fund managers that depend on their fund accounting software and portal technologies for strict reporting deadlines, significant downtime just isn’t an option.
+Getting K-1s out or initiating a capital call are just two examples of fund accounting fundamentals where significant downtime can cause major disruptions for both fund managers and limited partners.

-Major upgrades do not have to be painful, though.
+Major upgrades do not have to be painful or risky.
 Best practices for technology providers should involve a consistent approach to both system updates as well as upgrades, where client feedback is incorporated into new features and enhancements, and all clients are running the latest version available.

-What does the gold standard for service and support looks like in 2021, then?
+Here’s what the gold standard for service and support looks like:

-System upgrades for the sake of playing “versioning catchup” are less than ideal for fund managers and LPs alike.
-For Admins that service hundreds of GPs and thousands of LPs, the stakes are considerable – both functionally and reputationally.
-Indeed, an Admin’s technology and associated support and services should be a selling point, not a point of concern.
+For managers working with multiple GPs and LPs, the stakes are considerable – both functionally and reputationally.
+Indeed, a fund manager or admin’s technology and associated support and services should be a selling point, not a point of concern.

-Allvue, for its part, has an enviable track record of successful system upgrades and, most notably, at no extra cost to our clients.
-We work hand-in-hand with our partner, Microsoft, to ensure that system upgrades have been thoroughly tested, incorporate meaningful functionality, and that clients experience minimal downtime.
-For 2021 and beyond, what your fund accounting, investor portal and portfolio monitoring tools should do, how they’re implemented and supported, and what improvements are being made will redefine what the bar is for Private Capital technology.
+Allvue has an enviable track record of successful system upgrades that have been implemented at no extra cost to our clients.
+We work closely with our partner Microsoft to ensure system upgrades have been thoroughly tested, incorporate meaningful functionality, and result in minimal downtime.

 Learn more about how Allvue can help your business break down barriers to information, clear a path to success and reach new heights on the investment landscape.
 Fill out the form below and we’ll reach out to talk more about how we can help your business.